-Over 350 colleges and universities have already stated their intent to award credit for satisfactory exam scores, and new policies continue to be submitted.
+Over 350 colleges and universities have published their credit policies for satisfactory exam scores, and new policies continue to be submitted.
 AP Computer Science Principles is designed to be equivalent to a first-semester introductory college computing course.
 Colleges and universities make individual decisions on their credit and placement policies which vary from institution to institution.
 Students should contact the college that they are interested in for details.

 What does the AP Computer Science Principles assessment consist of?

 The AP Computer Science Principles assessment consists of two parts: a through-course assessment (consisting of two performance tasks) that students complete during the school year and the end-of-course AP Exam given in May.
 Both of these will measure student achievement of the course learning objectives.
 For the through-course assessment, students will upload digital artifacts and written responses via the AP Digital Portfolio.
 Learn more.

 Do teachers need specific previous experience to teach this course?